cunnie/gobonniego/README.md

 IOPS: 1061938
 ```

-You can specify the number of test runs.
-This is useful to smooth drive
+You may specify the number of test runs.
+This is useful when gathering a large
-performance volatility.
+sample set.

 ```
 gobonniego -v -runs 2
 ```

-You can specify the placement of `gobonniego`'s test files.
-This is useful if the
+You may specify the placement of `gobonniego`'s test files.
+This is useful if
-default filesystem is too small or if you want to test a specific filesystem/disk.
+the default filesystem is too small or if you want to test a specific
-`gobonniego` will clean up after itself, and will not delete the directory it's
+filesystem/disk.  `gobonniego` will clean up after itself, and will not delete
-told to run in (you can safely specify `/tmp` or `/` as the directory).
-Here
+the directory it's told to run in (you can safely specify `/tmp` or `/` as the
-are some examples:
+directory).
+Here are some examples:

 ```
 gobonniego -dir D:\
 gobonniego -dir /tmp
 gobonniego -dir /zfs/tank
 gobonniego -dir /Volumes/USB
+gobonniego -dir /var/vcap/store/
 ```

 You may specify the number of threads (Goroutines) to run with the `-threads`